 Our credit card articles, reviews and ratings maintain strict editorial integrity; however we may be compensated when you click on or are approved for offers (terms apply) from our partners.
 How we make money.

 The Discover it® Balance Transfer card offers you plenty in the way of rewards opportunities, but also comes with a sweet balance transfer offer that we normally only see on cards for which that balance transfer offer is the primary selling point.
-In this case, you can earn as much as 5% back on your purchases (up to the quarterly maximum each time you activate) and also enjoy a card that offers an introductory period of 18 months of 0% interest on balance transfers and six months of 0% interest on purchases.
-Not bad features for a card that doesn't come with an annual fee.
+In this case, you can earn as much as 5% back on your purchases (up to the quarterly maximum each time you activate) as well as an introductory period of 18 months of 0% interest on balance transfers and six months of 0% interest on purchases, then 13.49% - 24.49% Variable.
+Not bad for a card with no annual fee.

-Most Notable Features of the Discover it® Balance Transfer credit card:
+The most notable features of the Discover it® Balance Transfer credit card include:

 Here's the REALLY good part: At the end of your first year, Discover will MATCH all the cash back you earn during your first year.
 That means that earning $200 cash back in your first year is actually worth $400.

 All this and there's no annual fee or foreign transaction fees to worry about eating into those sweet rewards.

 Now, about the balance transfer part: 18 months is among the longest balance transfer intro periods on the market, so you stand to save some serious dough on interest if you have a balance you need to carry and pay it off over the course of a year and a half.
 Not to mention, you also can take advantage of six months no interest on purchases made directly on your card.

 Discover makes it easy to redeem your rewards as well.
 Instead of tracking a convoluted points system, you can use Discover's website to watch your cash-back bonus balance grow.
 Discover's online shopping portal offers up to 20% back from participating merchants, and a partnership with Amazon.com means you can redeem your rewards at any time, for just about any kind of product.